 Harlem has long been synonymous with African-American culture.
 In the early part of the 20th century, the neighborhood was the setting for African-American-led movements in music, literature, dance and art—collectively known as the Harlem Renaissance—that featured innovators like Bessie Smith, Langston Hughes and Josephine Baker.
-That legacy is still evident today, especially along the area's main thoroughfare, 125th Street, which is anchored by the Apollo Theater.
-The 80-year-old concert hall has introduced to the world artists such as the Jackson 5, Ella Fitzgerald and James Brown, remaining a continuous source of local—and national—pride for the better part of a century.
+That legacy is still evident today, especially along the area’s main thoroughfare, 125th Street, which is anchored by the Apollo Theater.
+The concert hall, opened back in 1934, has helped introduce to the world artists such as The Jackson 5, Ella Fitzgerald and James Brown, remaining a continuous source of local—and national—pride for the better part of a century.
 As Apollo Theater tour director Billy Mitchell puts it, “Residents in the community look to the Apollo as part of themselves.”

 For those interested in its history, Harlem might be explored by inspecting its religious edifices (like the Abyssinian Baptist Church), elegant row houses that rival the brownstones of Brooklyn Heights and attractive parks (landmarks like Hamilton Grange and the Mount Morris Fire Watchtower can be found in St. Nicholas and Marcus Garvey Parks, respectively; note that the Fire Watchtower in Marcus Garvey Park is currently being restored).
 But there's much to admire about Harlem's present, too.
-The neighborhood has seen an influx of new shops, music halls and restaurants, including the acclaimed Red Rooster Harlem, from celebrity chef Marcus Samuelsson, and The Cecil, Esquire magazine's 2014 pick for best new restaurant in America.
+The neighborhood has seen an influx of new shops, music halls and restaurants, including the acclaimed Red Rooster Harlem, from celebrity chef Marcus Samuelsson.
 Our guide below will help you take advantage of all the neighborhood has to offer.

 Where it is: Harlem extends roughly from the Hudson River to the East River/Harlem River, and from 110th to 155th Streets.
 (Between 110th and 123rd Streets, the western border of Harlem is Morningside Avenue; the southern border of East Harlem, or El Barrio, is 96th Street.)